What | How | Who | Jobs | Partners | Contact | More

 Salary

-(14) Regarding salary we will find an agreement that satisfies both sides because we are a synodal team.
+(18) Regarding the amount of your salary we will find an agreement that satisfies both sides.

-(15) All paid workers work principally full-time.
-Your salary should be high enough for you to live a honest life.
-Do not waste your skills and energy and time in activities you merely do for getting more income.
+(19) All workers work principally full-time.
+Your salary should be high enough for you to live a honest life because we do not want you to waste your energy and time in activities you merely do for getting more income.

-(16) Your salary does not depend on your working time.
-It depends on (a) the estimated value of your skills for our team, (b) the available money and (c) your needs.
+(20) Your salary does not depend on the number of hours you registered in our time tracking system but on (a) the estimated value of your skills for our team, (b) the available money and (c) your needs.
 These numbers get evaluated long-term.

 Working time